joshfrench/om-wiki-fork/Documentation.md

   ([value shared f target] ...))
 ```

-`value` is either an tree of associative ClojureScript data structures
+`value` is either a tree of associative ClojureScript data structures
-or a atom wrapping a tree of associative ClojureScript data
+or an atom wrapping a tree of associative ClojureScript data
-structures. `f` is a function return an instance of `IRender`,
+structures. `f` is a function returning an instance of `IRender`,
 `IRenderState`, a React component, or some value that React knows how
 to render. `f` takes two arguments, a root cursor on the application
 state and the backing Om component for the root. `shared` is an
 optional map of values shared across the entire render tree. `target`
 is the DOM node to install the Om render loop on.

-`om.core/root` is idempontent.
+`om.core/root` is idempotent.
 You may safely call it multiple
 times.
 Only one Om render loop is ever allowed on a particular DOM
 target.